by Tom Allen

 Existing systems and technologies cannot be an afterthought in due diligence, even in preliminary review.
 Thoughtful analysis of technology risks will surface areas that may ultimately affect business continuity (i.e. - security, disaster recovery, compliance, etc.) and help companies preempt issues that sabotage value.

-Practically, discovery efforts should include review of:
+Practically, any effective due diligence questionnaire and discovery efforts should include review of:

 - IT architecture